 Under the statute, if the victim states that disclosure of the victim’s address would place the victim or any member of the victim’s family or household at risk for further unlawful conduct, the victim’s address may be omitted from all documents filed with the court.
 If the victim has not disclosed an address under this subsection, the victim shall designate an alternative address to receive notice of any motions or pleadings from the opposing party.

-Any action for a civil no-contact order requires that a summons be issued and served.
+Any action for a civil no contact order in NC requires that a summons be issued and served.
 The summons shall require the respondent to answer within 10 days of the date of service.
 Attachments to the summons shall include the complaint for the civil no-contact order, and any temporary civil no-contact order that has been issued and the notice of hearing on the temporary civil no-contact order.
 The summons will be served by the Sheriff by personal delivery to the respondent.
 The court may enter a civil no-contact order by default for the remedy sought in the complaint if the respondent has been served in accordance with this section and fails to answer as directed, or fails to appear on any subsequent appearance or hearing date agreed to by the parties or set by the court.

 The remedies available to victims under this statute include the following:

 - Order the respondent not to visit, assault, molest, or otherwise interfere with the victim.